 Let’s dive into the enchanting world of miniscapes and terrariums—tiny, self-contained ecosystems that bring the magic of nature indoors!
 These miniature gardens are not only delightful to look at but also relatively easy to care for, making them perfect for both novice and seasoned plant lovers.
-Whether your terrarium has a lid or not, the care routine will differ slightly, so let’s explore how to keep these little green worlds thriving.

 Proper watering is crucial for terrarium success.
 Here’s how to do it based on the type of terrarium you have: